Analysis of Massive MIMO-Enabled Downlink Wireless Backhauling for Full-Duplex Small Cells: Numerical and Simulation Results

 \subsection{Distributed Mode Selection}

 \figref{fig5} illustrates the impact of distributed mode selection on the rate coverage of a typical user.
 For comparison, we consider $q^*=0.5$ which is the optimal proportion of IBFD and OBFD SBSs when $\lambda^{\prime}_c=10$ and $\lambda^{\prime}_s=50$ as shown in \figref{fig1}(a).
 It can be clearly observed that the optimal value of $\tau$ is 10 for $\lambda^{\prime}_s=50$.
 With this value, the distributed mode selection achieves near optimal performance at $\lambda^{\prime}_s=50$ and other low values of $\lambda^{\prime}_s$.
 However, the threshold value $\tau=10$ does not work optimally for higher values of $\lambda^{\prime}_s$.
-The value of $\tau$ will therefore need to be optimized for different network parameters.
+The value of $\tau$ will therefore need to be optimized for different network parameters.} {\figref{rev} depicts the value of $q$ derived in (40) as a function of CN's transmit power and the intensity of SBSs.
+Simulations results validate the accuracy of the expression.
+It can be observed that the higher transmit power of CNs lead to higher backhaul interference therefore the proportion of IBFD mode, i.e., $q$ tends to reduce with increase in $P_c$.
+However, the higher intensities of SBSs favor IBFD mode relatively more compared to OBFD mode as is also depicted in Fig.~3.
+Therefore, the value of $q$ increases for higher values of $\lambda^{\prime}_s$.
+These insights can also be depicted directly from (40).}